 But the pièce de résistance follows hereafter.
 Not long after Marilyn’s death, Sgt Clemmons began receiving death threats and warnings to keep his mouth shut.
 Rotson reports that the threats continued even after he left the department after a falling out with Chief Parker over Monroe’s death and an unrelated political brochure (Rotson 164: emphasis mine).
 Certainly, Sgt Clemmons did not leave the LAPD on his own volition; and to label Frank Capell’s political anti-Kennedy diatribe an unrelated political brochure stretches something that could be called harmless literary license into something certainly unethical if not iniquitous.

-Finally, returning briefly to the sergeant’s assertions regarding Eunice Murray and the washing machine, the missing drinking glass and the neat condition of Marilyn’s bedroom, as I have noted many times in the past, more times than Carter’s got little liver pills: 1) Marilyn did not even own a washing machine or an automatic clothes dryer: she used a laundry service, as extant receipts conclusively prove; 2) as clearly revealed by police photographs, she had a drinking glass in her bedroom; and 3) as clearly refuted by those same police photographs, Marilyn’s bedroom was not neat and tidy.
+Finally, returning briefly to the sergeant’s assertions regarding Eunice Murray and the washing machine, the missing drinking glass and the neat condition of Marilyn’s bedroom, as I have noted many times in the past, more times than Carter’s got little liver pills: 1) Marilyn did not even own a washing machine or an automatic clothes dryer: she used a laundry service, as extant receipts conclusively prove; 2) as clearly revealed by the police photographs displayed below, Marilyn had a drinking glass in her bedroom; and 3) as clearly refuted by those same police photographs, Marilyn’s bedroom was not neat and tidy.
 Should we conclude, therefore, that the sergeant’s testimony is a classic example of the Rashomon Effect?

 Rotson mentions Will Fowler, who I have already referenced in a footnote.
 Fowler was a journalist to whom Slatzer tried to sell a short article he had written about how Marilyn’s death was a conspiracy […] (Rotsom 176).
 The preceding assertion by Rotson is actually incorrect and only tells a tiny fraction of a story that involves not only Will Fowler and Robert Slatzer, but Frank Capell as well.